Islamists silent on Russia’s blame for airport blast

-The Domodedovo blast killed eight foreign citizens in an attack that appears to mark a fundamental shift in the strategy followed by Islamists in their bloody 15-year campaign against Russian rule.
+The Domodedovo blast killed eight foreign nationals in an attack that — if Moscow’s claims are true — would appear to mark a fundamental shift in the strategy followed by Islamists in their 15-year campaign against Russian rule.

 “According to investigators, the act of terror was first and foremost aimed against foreign citizens,” Investigative Committee spokesman Vladimir Markin said in televised remarks.

-Militants from the North Caucasus -- a predominantly Muslim region that besides Chechnya also includes the impoverished republics of Dagestan and Ingushetia -- have claimed responsibility for most other recent bombings.
+Militants from the predominantly Muslim region that besides Chechnya also includes the impoverished republics of Dagestan and Ingushetia have claimed responsibility for most recent bombings.

 But no Islamist organisation or leader has taken credit for an attack that came less than a year after a twin suicide bombing killed 40 people on their way to work on the Moscow subway.

-News of the investigators' airport findings were also completely ignored by the three main websites used by Russia's Islamists.
+News of the investigators’ airport report was also completely ignored by the three main websites used by Russia’s Islamists.

-Russian analysts of the region said it was premature to say that the militants had indeed shifted their strategy and were now trying to target foreigners in a bid to scare both visitors and lucrative investors.
+Russian analysts of the region said it was premature to say that militants had indeed shifted their strategy and were now targeting foreigners in a bid to scare off visitors and lucrative investors.

 “This is still a hypothesis that remains fairly hard to believe,” said Alexei Malashenko of the Carnegie Moscow Center.

-"You would need to see more than one attack to say that something like that was really happening," the analyst said.
+“You would need to see more than one attack to say that something like that was really happening,” said the analyst.